1.1. Background and motivation

-Name - Use the container’s name
+Name - Use the name of the container

-Please note that your selection here affects the automatic creation and deletion of hosts according to your dynamic host configuration.
+Note that your selection here affects the automatic creation and deletion of hosts according to your dynamic host configuration.

-Within a Kubernetes cluster deployments, nodes and pods can be queried with the kube-state-metrics exporter.
+Within a Kubernetes cluster, deployments, nodes and pods can be queried with the kube-state-metrics exporter.
 The mechanics here are largely the same as for the Node Exporter, or the cAdvisor described above: You select the metrics that you want to monitor.
 Only by using the Cluster name field can you determine the name of the host under which the data for a cluster should be displayed.

-Then select Add new PromQL query and use the Metric label field to specify the name of the metric to be imported into Checkmk.
+Next, select Add new PromQL query and use the Metric label field to specify the name of the metric to be imported into Checkmk.
 Now enter your query in the field PromQL query.
 It is important that this query may only return a single value.

 In this example, Prometheus is queried about the number of running and blocked processes.
 In Checkmk these processes and the two metrics — Running and Blocked — are then combined in a service called Processes.